Psilocybe semilanceata: Similar species

 There are several other Psilocybe species that may be confused with P. semilanceata due to similarities in physical appearance.
 P. strictipes is a slender grassland species that is differentiated macroscopically from P. semilanceata by the lack of a prominent papilla.
 P. mexicana, commonly known as the "Mexican liberty cap", is also similar in appearance, but is found in manure-rich soil in subtropical grasslands in Mexico.
 It has somewhat smaller spores than P. semilanceata, typically 8–9.9 by 5.5–7.7 μm.
 Another lookalike species is P. samuiensis, found in Thailand, where it grows in well-manured clay-like soils or among paddy fields.
 This mushroom can be distinguished from P. semilanceata by its smaller cap, up to 1.5 cm in diameter, and its rhomboid-shaped spores.
 P. pelliculosa is physically similar to such a degree that it may be indistinguishable in the field.
 It differs from P. semilanceata by virtue of its smaller spores, measuring 9–13 by 5–7 μm.

 P. semilanceata has also been confused with the toxic muscarine-containing species Inocybe geophylla, a whitish mushroom with a silky cap, yellowish-brown to pale grayish gills, and a dull yellowish-brown spore print.
-Other similar species include P. cubensis, P. cyanescens, and Deconica coprophila.

 Ecology and habitat

 Psilocybe semilanceata fruits solitarily or in groups on rich and acidic soil, typically in grasslands, such as meadows, pastures, or lawns.
 It is often found in pastures that have been fertilized with sheep or cow dung, although it does not typically grow directly on the dung.

 P. semilanceata, like all others species of the genus Psilocybe, is a saprobic fungus, meaning it obtains nutrients by breaking down organic matter.
 The mushroom is also associated with sedges in moist areas of fields, and it is thought to live on the decaying root remains.
+At least one study has demonstrated an association of P. semilanceata with the roots of the grasses Agrosiis tenuis, Poa annua, and the dicot Lolium perenne.

 Like some other grassland psilocybin mushroom species such as P. mexicana, P. tampanensis and Conocybe cyanopus, P. semilanceata may form sclerotia, a dormant form of the fungus, which affords it some protection from wildfires and other natural disasters.

 Laboratory tests have shown P. semilanceata to suppress the growth of the soil-borne water mold Phytophthora cinnamomi, a virulent plant pathogen that causes the disease root rot.
 When grown in dual culture with other saprobic fungi isolated from the rhizosphere of grasses from its habitat, P. semilanceata significantly suppresses their growth.
 This antifungal activity, which can be traced at least partly to two phenolic compounds it secretes, helps it compete successfully with other fungal species in the intense competition for nutrients provided by decaying plant matter.
 Using standard antimicrobial susceptibility tests, Psilocybe semilanceata was shown to strongly inhibit the growth of the human pathogen methicillin-resistant Staphylococcus aureus (MRSA).
 The source of the antimicrobial activity is unknown.